lcouper/lcouper.github.io/_pages/communication.md

 Please see below for various press I've worked on communicating research (my own and that of others)

+<a href="https://www.sfchronicle.com/science/article/chikungunya-virus-california-risk-20809578.php/"> Potential for chikungunya virus spread in California </a>

 <a href="https://www.sfchronicle.com/health/article/climate-change-pushing-valley-fever-northward-18277182.php/"> Impacts of climate change on Valley Fever spread in California </a>

 <a href="https://stanforddaily.com/2022/01/20/two-year-anniversary-stanfords-contribution-to-covid-19-research/"> Covid publication trends (through the Stanford Daily) </a>